Tahsin404/Suckless/README.md

    # For Demo Look
    cp *.h $HOME/.cache/wal
    ```
+>[!Note]
+  When applying colorscheme to dwm with wal, I got an error, this is because I don't have SchemeUrgent patch.
+If you decide to patch it in then you will have no problems otherwise you will have to manually add the lines from colors-wal-dwm.h

 7. Install [picom-ftlabs](https://github.com/FT-Labs/picom) for the exact animation shown in Demo.
 Make a folder in .config named *picom* and paste picom.conf there.
    ```
    #For Arch users